ds300/derivablejs/README.md

 (def fst (reaction (log (first @root))))

-(def rxn (run! @fst))
+@fst
 ; => LOG: h

-(dispose! rxn)

-(def rxn2 (run! @fst))
+@fst
 ; => LOG: h
+@fst
+; => LOG: h
+; ... etc
 ```

-`root` didn't change, but `fst` got computed twice.
-That's because of the way references are cleaned up when you call `dispose!`.
-Havelock suffers no such problems.
+`root` didn't change, but `fst` got recomputed every time it was dereferenced.
+In Reagent's model, this is necessary in order to avoid the need for manual memory management.
+Havelock's derivations are lazy all the time, regardless of context.

 The one major issue with both of these libraries is that they require ClojureScript.
-I love love love ClojureScript but I'm not one of these extremely lucky people who get to use it at their job, so I wanted a pure JS solution.
+I *totally adore* ClojureScript but I'm not one of these extremely lucky people who get to use it at their job.

 So what's available in JS land?
 The silk.co engineering team [have apparently done something similar](http://engineering.silk.co/post/80056130804/reactive-programming-in-javascript), but it requires manual memory management and doesn't seem to be publicly available anyway.